 Romerbrucke is an ancient Roman bridge crossing the Mosel River in the city of Trier, Germany.
 Built between 144 and 152 AD, much of the original structure of Romerbrucke still survives, although some of it – notably the road and its arches – date back to the 18th century.

-Still an active bridge, Romerbrucke is said to be the oldest bridge in Germany and is a UNESCO World Heritage historic site.
+Still an active bridge, Romerbrucke is said to be the oldest bridge in Germany and is a UNESCO World Roman monument.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.

 Discover the best Roman ruins in Germany, from the Imperial Baths of Trier to Xanten Archaeological Park and more, includes an interactive map of Ancient Roman sites in Germany.